ccashwell/node-volatility-mfiv-internal/README.md

 1. Programatically Create IPFS JSON file.
 2. Access the IPFS data via a URL and download the data as a JSON.

 Currently, IPFS is being written every 5 minutes on the hour so you MUST enter a time in 5-minute increments UTC (e.g. "07:00", "07:05", "07:10", etc.).
+Time is in 24-hour format (e.g. 3pm = 15:00:00, 9:30pm = 21:30:00).
 Otherwise, you will get a file not found error, or you will generate a URL that gives a 404.

 **Programatically Create IPFS JSON file**